alkampfergit/personal-blog/codewrecks/content/post/old/2010/12/team-explorer-everywhere-sp1-beta-1-in-action.md

  **Figure 4** :*the Gated Check In windows when you try to check in some code*

-this means that your changes will be stored in a specific Shelveset, then the build machine will try to compile latest code with your shelveset applied, and only if the build succeeds the check-in will succeed, if the build will fail, the check-in will be rejected, so youâ€™ll need to get the shelveset code back again and fix whatever error is preventing the build from succeed.
+this means that your changes will be stored in a specific Shelveset, then the build machine will try to compile latest code with your shelveset applied, and only if the build succeeds the check-in will succeed, if the build will fail, the check-in will be rejected, so you'll need to get the shelveset code back again and fix whatever error is preventing the build from succeed.

 Suppose your code does not compile, after a little bit you got this message: